aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-csv/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to CSV or Online App" h2="Export ODT to CSV via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate ODT to CSV conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple two-step process for converting ODT files to CSV.

+The first step involves using Aspose.Words for .NET to export ODT files to HTML.
+This component is a powerful .NET library that enables developers to create, read, modify and convert documents in a variety of formats, including ODT.
+It provides a comprehensive set of features for manipulating documents, including the ability to export ODT files to HTML.

+The second step involves using Aspose.Cells for .NET to convert HTML to CSV.
+This component is a powerful Spreadsheet Programming API that enables developers to create, read, modify and convert spreadsheets in a variety of formats, including CSV.
+It provides a comprehensive set of features for manipulating spreadsheets, including the ability to convert HTML to CSV.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to CSV conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to CSV.
+By using Aspose.Total for .NET, developers can quickly and easily incorporate ODT to CSV conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple two-step process for converting ODT files to CSV, making it an ideal solution for developers who need to quickly and easily add ODT to CSV conversion feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}